 This is often the first warning sign.
 When employees regularly come in late for work, often go absent or take longer lunch breaks, it could very well be that your staff is disinterested in the job.
 When others have to constantly fill in for them, resentment can build up and dampen the mood at the workplace.
 Such behaviour may arise from personal problems, but it still is important that hirers take the effort to understand the employees’ situations, and listen to what they have to say.
 This is more so if their unhappiness stems from work.

 The most productive workers are usually those who are happy at their jobs.
 Poor and tardy work is also an indicator that the employee has disconnected from the job or lacks guidance in how to put in good work.
 It could also be that the employee has problems integrating with the rest of the staff, and find it difficult to communicate with them.
 Employers should step in to help ease workplace dynamics, and act as a moderator to facilitate internal conversations.

 Read Also: Wondering How to Retain Staff?
 Keep Them Happy

 Lack of initiative

 Often, the top factor contributing to staff unhappiness is the lack of appreciation.
 When people feel they are being undervalued, they start to become more disconnected from their jobs, colleagues or bosses.
-In fact, employees start to look elsewhere when feel that they are not seen or heard within the company.
+In fact, employees start to look elsewhere when feeling that they are not seen or heard within the company.

 Take note of these signs and act swiftly to identify and rectify the feelings of unhappiness that any staff member may have.
-The best HR strategists will also take the opportunity to implement effective solutions to improve overall employee satisfaction, which will ultimately help the company grow in the long-term.
+The best HR strategists will also take the opportunity to implement effective solutions to improve overall employee satisfaction, which will ultimately help the company grow in the long term.